sarnold/sar-graph-artifacts/README.rst

 * CSV data is separated by type with a comment line showing the headers for each type, otherwise *there are no column headers*
 * the CSV separators are semicolons (not commas)
+* the "minimal" data set is collected by sa1(sadc)
+* the default (non-optional) data set collected by sar is *much* larger
+* either way, the exact contents depends on kernel config

 Examples
 ========